 The reality is you can compete in any of thousands of niche industries.
-Any one you want.
-Competing in the most lucrative niches will require:
+Basically any niche market you want.
+But make sure to check the niche in Google Trends and remember that competing in the most lucrative niches will require:

-Some marketers want you to believe that certain niches like health are too competitive.
+Some marketers want you to believe that certain niches like health and dating are too competitive.
 So much so, that there's no way for you to break into them.

 You have two choices here:

-Remember that you don't need to find 1,000,000 customers to make you rich.
-All you need is 1,000 True Fans who want to buy from you on a regular basis.
+Remember that you don't need to find some untapped niche market or 1,000,000 niche customers to make you rich.
+And you don't need mass marketing.

-Even if they only spend $10 each per month with you, that's $10k a month in revenue for your business.
+Even if they only spend $10 each per month with you from your marketing effort, that's $10k a month in revenue.

-That means a ready market exists for language tuition software, online language coaching services, and everything else related to learning a new language.
+It means there's an existing market for language tuition software, online language coaching services, and everything else related to learning a new language.